Battle of Bita Paka: Advance inland

 The advance inland began along the fringe of the dense jungle-edged road to the radio station, with the Australians attempting to avoid the road wherever possible.
 By 09:00 they had penetrated about 2000 yd and with the scrub becoming denser, the scouts pushed away from the road to work their way around the obstacle.
 They suddenly surprised a group of about 20 Melanesian soldiers led by three German reservists, who were apparently laying an ambush on the road for the advancing Australians.
 They opened fire, wounding one German in the hand and capturing him, and scattering the Melanesians.
 By means of a ruse Wuchert and Mayer were also captured, depriving the defenders of two important commanders, while several significant maps also fell into Australian hands at this time.

 Realising that his advance was going to be contested, Bowen requested reinforcements.
 Consequently, as an interim measure, 59 men from Warrego and Yarra were landed under Lieutenant G.A.
 Hill, until infantry could arrive from Berrima, which was still steaming towards Kabakaul from Karavia Bay.
 Meanwhile, Bowen pushed on and the Australians were again fired upon by the well concealed Germans and their Melanesian troops, as well as by snipers in the treetops.
 By 09:30 the situation had become grave, and the Australians suffered their first casualty of the war, with Able Seaman Billy Williams mortally wounded.
-Also among the casualties was the medical officer, Captain Brian Pockley, who died of his wounds in the afternoon after being evacuated to Berrima.
+Among the casualties was the medical officer, Captain Brian Pockley, who died of his wounds an hour before Williams, in the afternoon, after both were evacuated to the Berrima.

 Australian soldiers dig up a German pipe mine on the Bita Paka Road.

 The reinforcements landed earlier from the destroyers reached Bowen by 10:00 however, and the situation was stabilised.
 The advance was subsequently resumed, but the Australians had not gone more than 500 yd when they encountered a strongly held German trench dug across the road.
 Working together, Hill and Bowen attempted to outflank the Germans, during which Bowen was shot and badly wounded by a sniper, leaving Hill in command.
 Berrima subsequently landed reinforcements, including a half-battalion commanded by Lieutenant Commander Charles Elwell, as well as a machine-gun section and medical detachment.
 Among the reinforcements was the battalion commander, Beresford, and the intelligence officer.